A mental health condition is an illness that affects your brain.

 The Missouri Department of Mental Health Developmental Disabilities

 Your family and support providers can also check out these articles.

-An article for family members: “Dual Diagnosis and Your Family Member”
+An article for family members on “Dual Diagnosis and Your Family Member”

-An article for support providers on “Living with Your Mental Health Condition”
+An article for support providers on “Understanding Mental Health Conditions”